Best Practices for Leveraging Real Estate Data

-Fundraising intelligence is all about gathering relevant information to make an informed ask.
-Whether you have a paid subscription to an online research platform, or are using free resources like Zillow, real estate information is critical knowledge to have.
-Real estate provides key insight regarding a major gift prospect’s personality, net worth, debt, and other factors affecting your prospect’s willingness to give to your cause.
+Fundraising intelligence is all about gathering relevant information to make an informed and educated gift ask.
+Whether you have a paid subscription to an online research platform, or are using free resources like Zillow, real estate information is critical information in the prospect research game.
+Real estate provides an understanding into a major gift prospect’s personality, net worth, debt, and other factors that may affect their willingness to give to your cause.

-With access to CoreLogic, you get U.S. real estate, mortgage, consumer and specialized business data compiled from property records, tax assessments, property characteristics and parcel maps from tax assessors and country recorder offices across the nation.
+Within CoreLogic, you will find U.S. real estate, mortgage, consumer and specialized business data compiled from property records, tax assessments, property characteristics and parcel maps from tax assessors and country recorder offices across the nation.
 Currently, over 150 million commercial and residential property records are in this dataset.

-Clearly, there’s a lot you can learn about prospects with real estate research.
+There is a lot to learn about prospective donors with real estate research!

 We all know we can’t take anything (including our house) with us into the “Great Beyond.”
 A home is something to pass over to a spouse or pass down to the next generation.
 But sometimes, a home can be donated as part of a planned gift.
 This is especially true if the donor has several properties.